MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/setupapi-functions-that-simplify-driver-installation.md

 -   Indicate to the caller whether a system restart is required to complete the installation.

 For more information about driver rollback, see information about Device Manager in Help and Support Center.

-### <a href="" id="dishowupdatedevice--windows-vista-and-later-versions-of-windows-"></a> DiShowUpdateDevice (Windows Vista and later versions of Windows)

-The [**DiShowUpdateDevice**](https://msdn.microsoft.com/library/windows/hardware/ff544727) function displays the Hardware Update wizard for a specified device present in the system.
-The Hardware Update wizard will search, as directed by the user, for an updated driver on the user's computer, installation medium, or Windows Update.

-A caller can also direct **DiShowUpdateDevice** to indicate to the caller whether a system restart is required to complete the installation.

-For more information about how to update device drivers by using Hardware Update wizard, see information about Device Manager in Help and Support Center.

 ### <a href="" id="updatedriverforplugandplaydevices"></a> UpdateDriverForPlugAndPlayDevices